-When you first visit Isfahan, you might be appealed to a glamorous and remarkable river.
-It makes you realise why such a big city with a rich culture lies in this location.
 Many tribes were attracted to reside along this river and they gradually formed a great civilization.
-Zayandeh Rud is one of the the most well-known rivers in Iran.
-The river bed meets many villages, gardens and farms.
-It makes all the lands fertile and that’s why they call it Zayandeh or Zendeh which means the river gives life to wherever it passes by.
+Zayandeh Rud River is one of the most well-known rivers in Iran.
+The river bed meets many villages, gardens, and farms.
+It makes all the lands fertile and that’s why they call it “Zayandeh” or “Zendeh” which literally means alive.
+The river gives life to wherever it passes by.

 Zayandeh Rud is the biggest river of Central Iranian Plateau.
-It originates from Zardkouh in Zagros mountains.
-The water wells up to a basin called Janan Spring and flows to the east through many cities like Farsan, Daran, Shahr-e Kord, Zarrin Shahr and Isfahan.
+It originates from Zardkouh in the Zagros Mountains.
+The water wells up to a basin called Janan Spring and flows to the east through many cities like Farsan, Daran, Shahr-e Kord, Zarrin Shahr, and Isfahan.
 There are some branches and springs which join the river on its route and make the water more white and speedy.

-As Isfahan has been capital city in several eras, lots of bridges and bird towers exist nearby.
-In Isfahan, the most famous bridges over this river are Sio-se-pol, Khajoo, Marnan and Shahrestan.
+As Isfahan has been the capital city in several eras, lots of bridges and bird towers exist nearby.
+In Isfahan, the most famous bridges over this river are Sio-se-pol, Khajoo, Marnan, and Shahrestan.

-It’s been a tradition that some people who have a talent for singing start to warble under the bridge, anyone can gather around them to savour the combination of sprightful watercourse with a pleasant rhythm.
+It’s been a tradition that some people who have a talent for singing started to warble under the bridge, anyone can gather around them to savor the combination of the sprightful watercourse with a pleasant rhythm.
 Near Sio-se-pol Bridge, many celebrations were held, people used to splash each other with water or rose water in special festivals.
-The kings, courtiers and poets also used to have important meetings there.
+The kings, courtiers, and poets also used to have important meetings there.

 There’s an elegant road called the ‘Health road’, particularly for walking and cycling along the river, you can really relish the rich nature there.
-Being in the beautiful parks around bridges are so relaxing and joyful.
+It is located in Nazhvan Forest Park.
+In addition, being in the beautiful parks around bridges are so relaxing and joyful.
 Finally, after a visit to the city, spending time in green areas without any urban disturbance can make you fresh and calm.

 Jolfa, Esfahan, Isfahan Province, Iran